matt-stacey/homelab-ansible/README.md

 ### Run a playbook
 - `ansible-playbook playbooks/minimal.yaml --extra-vars "vmid=101"` to add a container
-- `ansible-playbook playbooks/remove_container.yaml --exvtra-vars "vmid=101"` to remove it
+- `ansible-playbook playbooks/remove_container.yaml --extra-vars "vmid=101"` to remove it

 ## Playbooks